ashvardanian/less_slow.cpp/README.md

 ## Further Reading

 Many of the examples here are condensed versions of the articles on my ["Less Slow" blog](https://ashvardanian.com/tags/less-slow/) and many related repositories on my [GitHub profile](https://github.com/ashvardanian).
+If you are also practicing Rust, you may find the ["Less Slow Rust"](https://github.com/ashvardanian/less_slow.rs) repository interesting.